PTE Vocabulary List with Meaning to Get High Score in PTE 2025

 Download

-The keywords that are used academically to explain certain concepts or define certain aspects should be understood with their meaning so that you can understand the whole context accurately.
+The keywords that are used academically to explain certain concepts or define certain aspects should be understood in their meaning so that you can understand the whole context accurately.
 We suggest that students should also make sentences using the words for better retention.

 1. Examples in Context